Lymphatus/caesium-clt/README.md

     -S, --keep-structure    keep the folder structure, can be used only with -R -Q, --quiet             suppress all output
-    -R, --recursive         if input is a folder, scan subfolders too -V, --version           Prints version information
+    -R, --recursive         if input is a folder, scan subfolders too --same-folder-as-input    sets the output folder to be the same as the input folder.
+Overwrites original files -V, --version           Prints version information
         --zopfli            use zopfli when optimizing PNG files (it may take a very long time to complete)